-Kirstie Segarra, PhD, BCSI, LMT e-mail: ksegarra@unm.edu or phone (575) 737-3741
+Kirstie Segarra, PhD, BCSI, LMT 4888 e-mail: ksegarra@unm.edu

 ATTENDANCE POLICY

 The Structural Integration program is designed to meet specific curriculum required by the International Association of Structural Integration (IASI) our accrediting body along with UNM.
 Students are required to complete 500 contact hours within each category with faculty whom are approved to teach by IASI.